pytorch/audio/docs/source/build.ffmpeg.rst

 3. PyTorch / TorchAudio with CUDA support.

-TorchAudio’s official binary distributions are compiled to work with FFmpeg 4 libraries, and they contain the logic required for hardware-based decoding/encoding.
+TorchAudio’s official binary distributions are compiled to work with FFmpeg libraries, and they contain the logic to use hardware decoding/encoding.

 In the following, we build FFmpeg 4 libraries with NVDEC/NVENC support.
-You can use FFmpeg 5 or 6 as well.
+You can also use FFmpeg 5 or 6.

 The following procedure was tested on Ubuntu.